Hadamard product (matrices)

 The Hadamard product operates on identically shaped matrices and produces a third matrix of the same dimensions.

 In mathematics, the Hadamard product (also known as the element-wise product, entrywise product or Schur product) is a binary operation that takes in two matrices of the same dimensions and returns a matrix of the multiplied corresponding elements.
 This operation can be thought as a "naive matrix multiplication" and is different from the matrix product.
-It is attributed to, and named after, either French mathematician Jacques Hadamard or German mathematician Issai Schur.
+It is attributed to, and named after, either French mathematician Jacques Hadamard or Russian mathematician Issai Schur.

 The Hadamard product is associative and distributive.
 Unlike the matrix product, it is also commutative.

+History

+Entrywise multiplication first appeared as a relevant concept in Hadamard's 1899 work on power series, where he proved the Hadamard multiplication theorem.
+Paul Halmos is credited for the earliest use of the term "Hadamard product" in the context of matrices, and helped popularize it.
+Halmos later reported that the name was suggested to him by John von Neumann and it is conjectured that it was because of the analogy with the well-known theorem of Hadamard.